nesi/support-docs-concept/docs/Scientific_Computing/Supported_Applications/Julia.md

     julia>
     ```

 4. Load the Julia package manager:

-    ```julia
+    ``` sl
-    using Pkg
+    julia> using Pkg
     ```

-5. Most important variable for installing packages is called
+5. The most important variable for installing packages is called
     `DEPOT_PATH`.
 The depot path is a series of directories that will be
     searched, in order, for the package that you wish to install and its
     dependencies.
 Clear the depot path.

-    !!!
-Warning
+!!! prerequisite Warning
      It is possible for a package to be installed somewhere on
      `DEPOT_PATH`, but not compiled.
 If this happens, and the package
      is a dependency of what you're trying to install, Julia will try
      to compile it in situ.
 This is a bad thing most of the time,
      because you're unlikely to have write access to the install
      location, so the compilation will fail.
 Hence why clearing the
      depot path is important.

-        ``` julia
+    ``` sl
-        empty!(DEPOT_PATH)
+    julia> empty!(DEPOT_PATH)
     ```

 6. Add your preferred Julia package directory to the newly empty depot
     path.

-    ```julia
+    ``` sl
-    push!(DEPOT_PATH, "/nesi/project/nesi12345/julia")
+    julia> push!(DEPOT_PATH, "/nesi/project/nesi12345/julia")
     ```

-    !!!
-Tip
+!!! prerequisite Tip
      While a conventional personal Julia package directory is
      `/home/joe.bloggs/.julia` or similar, there is no reason for the
      directory to be within any particular user's home directory, or
      for it to be a hidden directory with a name starting with a dot.
      For shared Julia package directories, a visible directory within a
      project directory will probably be more useful to you and your
      colleagues.
      In any case, for obvious reasons, you should choose a directory to
      which you have write access.

 7. Install the desired Julia package.
 In this case, we are showing the
     machine-learning package Flux as an example.

-    ```julia
+    ``` sl
-    Pkg.add("Flux")
+    julia> Pkg.add("Flux")
     ```

     Julia should chug away for a while, downloading and compiling